trickstercache/trickster/docs/developer/environment/README.md

   credentials.
 SCRAM-SHA-256-PLUS cannot succeed in this mode when both the listener and the origin use TLS, because the client binds to Trickster's certificate rather than the origin's.

+The backend's `healthcheck` block makes Trickster log in to the origin every 5 seconds on a fresh connection, with the `origin_url` credentials, and wait for `ReadyForQuery`.
+A `postgres` listener can also front a User Router ALB whose targets are `postgres`/`timescaledb` backends: Trickster authenticates the client against the router's authenticator, routes on the startup user, and pins the session to that backend (`trickster_pgwire_route_selections_total{router_name,backend_name,outcome}`).
+The dev config has no router; `examples/conf/postgres-user-router.yaml` is a complete one.

 TLS is negotiated in-band on port `8488` (there is no separate `tls_port`), and TLS to the origin is independent of it: set the backend's